Bridging the gap between Hospital and Home

-At the Health Navigator Foundation, we believe that everyone benefits from equitable access to resources that ensure the opportunity to achieve optimal health outcomes.
-By addressing social determinants of health, we empower recipients of navigation services on their path to recovery and well-being.
+We believe that providing equitable access to resources allows everyone to achieve optimal health outcomes.
+By addressing social determinants of health, we empower recipients of navigation services on their path to recovery and healing.

-Learn about their experience partnering with the Health Navigator Foundation during Darryl’s recent heart and kidney transplant.
+Learn about their experiences partnering with the Health Navigator Foundation.

 Since 2018, Health Navigator Foundation...